|Geography Curriculum Plan|

 Geography tackles the really big issues facing modern society – environmental responsibility, our global interdependence, cultural understanding and tolerance, commerce, trade and industry.
 The world in which we live is likely to change more in the next 50 years than it has ever done before.
 Geography explains why, and helps to prepare you for those changes.

 The transferable skills which geography fosters are an asset in the complex world of employment today.
 Geography is about the future and encourages flexible thinking.
 It is less likely that you will spend all your life with one company or organisation (the ‘job for life’), so flexible thinking is a great attribute.
 Geographical study fosters these qualities and provides a firm basis for life-long learning.

 Almost daily geographical topics are in the news and discussed in the media.
 We encourage all our students to take an interest in what current geography is happening in the world.
-A few excellent websites include: the BBC, National Geographic and Global Eye which is specifically geared towards key stage 4 level and is an excellent source for case studies and other detailed information.
+A few excellent websites include: the BBC and National Geographic which is specifically geared towards key stage 4 level and is an excellent source for case studies and other detailed information.